 Fisher & Associates is Colorado’s Award-Winning Car Accident law firm.
 We win millions of dollars for our clients every year.
 In fact, we’ve already won millions of dollars for our clients this year!
 The difference is our team of trusted and experienced car accident injuries lawyers who roll up their sleeves and fight for you!
 Our trusted attorneys at Fisher & Associates care about you, our client.
-Your case will always be personally handled by an attorney who stays on the case, returns your calls, and gets you the compensation you deserve!
+Your case will always be personally handled by car accident attorney who stays on the case, returns your calls, and gets you the compensation you deserve!
 We believe in ourselves, and you will too.

 What should you do after an auto accident?
 Act quickly.
-The steps you take immediately following a car accident could make or break your insurance claim.
+The steps you take immediately following a car accident injuries could make or break your insurance claim.
 Provided that you are able, you will want to pull over to a safe area off the road, such as the shoulder, so that you can be out of the way of traffic.
-If you can’t move your car from the road, then all those inside of the vehicle should remain where they are with their seatbelts fastened.
+If you can’t move your car from the road, then all those inside of the vehicle should remain where they are with their seat-belts fastened.
 Anyone who gets out of the car while in the middle of the road risks additional injury.
 It can be easy to become disoriented after an accident, and this is why many people are so overcome by shock that they step out of their vehicles directly into the line of traffic, injuring them further.
 If you are in the middle of traffic and can pull your vehicle off to a safer area away from the road, do so.
 Once you are safe, try to exchange as much information as possible with the other driver or drivers involved.
 This information will enable the insurance companies to communicate with each other to determine the validity of any claims.
 You may also need to get the badge number and name of any law enforcement official on the scene.
 If you are able, document your case with pictures of the cars, the surrounding environment, and any injuries incurred.
 Even if you were not responsible for your accident, liability may be shifted onto you.
 This is why it is so important to avoid admitting fault after a collision.
 Any admission of this kind could be used against you when it comes to determining fault and getting compensation.

 One of the most urgent things to do after an auto accident is to get the medical attention that you need.
 Even if you do not feel that you are seriously injured, there may still be cause for concern.
 Closed head injuries, for example, are types of injuries in which the brain is injured in a way that is not evident immediately after the accident.
 Without treatment, closed head injuries could lead to severe damage.
 It is highly recommended that you seek out medical treatment immediately following your accident.
 Not only will this aid in your recovery, but it will serve as important information for the insurance company to evaluate.
 In some accidents, the victim is unable to obtain evidence and information due to the severity of the injuries suffered.
 In addition to helping you get a maximum settlement, we can dispatch our own staff to assist in ensuring that the proper evidence from the scene is obtained for your claim.
 As time passes, evidence can be difficult to find, accident scenes are cleared, and witnesses may no longer be available.
 Moving forward quickly can be crucial in your case, and we advise you to contact our firm at once to make sure that you have the best possible documentation to help get your claim resolved successfully.